-Time and again we get asked the same question….“what is the correct height setting for my office chair?”
+Time and again we get asked the same question….“what is the correct ergonomic height setting for my office chair?”
 The answer is not that simple because it depends on two main factors, namely your height, and the type of work that you do.
 Because every person and their job environment is unique, the correct height for your desk, monitor and office chair will fall within a range of values.

-Correct chair, desk and monitor height for office work
+The correct ergonomic chair, desk and monitor height for office work

 |Your height with shoes (cm)||Desk height -seated (cm)||Chair seat height (cm)||Monitor height – seated (cm)||Desk height – standing (cm)||Monitor height – standing (cm)|